Contained Rupture of Aortic Aneurysm

 TreatmentTop

-Urgent or emergent surgical or endovascular treatment, regardless of the size of the aneurysm, is indicated to avoid “free rupture” or bleeding into an adjacent organ.
+Urgent or emergent surgical or endovascular treatment, regardless of the aneurysm size, is indicated to avoid “free rupture” or bleeding into an adjacent organ.
 If the patient’s anatomy is appropriate, an endovascular approach may be preferred over open surgery in urgent or emergent circumstances due to lower procedural risk.

 We would love to hear from you